gdsfactory/gdsfactory/README.md

 Multiple foundries have gdsfactory PDKs available.
 Talk to your foundry to access their gdsfactory PDK.
-We also have some open source PDKs available on GitHub, instructions on [how to build your own PDK](https://gdsfactory.github.io/gdsfactory/notebooks/08_pdk.html) and [import it from a library of fixed cells](https://gdsfactory.github.io/gdsfactory/notebooks/09_pdk_import.html)
+We also have some open source PDKs available on GitHub, instructions on [how to build your own PDK](https://gdsfactory.github.io/gdsfactory/notebooks/08_pdk.html) and instructions on [how to import a PDK from a library of fixed GDS cells](https://gdsfactory.github.io/gdsfactory/notebooks/09_pdk_import.html)

 See: